Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Framework

 \subsection{Threat Model}

 We assume that the Eavesdropper's goal is to automatically identify specific topics in the conversation between the Speaker and Listener.
-To do so, the Eavesdropper can collect data from the victims' endpoints, as well as the communication channel.
+To do so, the Eavesdropper can collect data from the victims' endpoints and the communication channel.
+We also assume that the Eavesdropper collects the audio data from the victims' endpoints using software manipulation (e.g., compromising the microphone driver) and not by targeting the hardware itself.
 On the other hand, the goal of the Speaker and Listener is to maintain a private communication channel.
 Hence, the victims want to talk via the VoIP application without the topic of their conversation being automatically detected by the Eavesdropper's system.
-Moreover, the victims aim to have a normal conversation.
-Therefore, the Speaker does not use a prerecorded message or recite a known transcript, and the Listener wants to be able to understand the Speaker but is willing to tolerate some noise on the call.
-In addition, we assume that the Speaker suspects that his/her endpoint might have been compromised by the Eavesdropper.
+The Speaker does not use a prerecorded message or recite a known transcript, and the Listener wants to understand the Speaker but is willing to tolerate some noise on the call.
+Additionally, we assume that the Speaker is aware that his/her endpoint might have been compromised by the Eavesdropper and knows which ASR model is used in the surveillance system.
+The assumptions regarding the Eavesdropper were chosen to show the feasibility of our solution in the face of a high privileged adversary.
+If the solution is effective under the suggested threat model, it will also be effective under more permissive settings.

-Our research provides a solution for the victims that allows them to maintain their privacy in the face of the Eavesdropper.
-We start by assuming that the victims have partial knowledge about the Eavesdropper's system and full knowledge on the ASR model, but later we will remove this assumption.